Amazon to reduce workforce by 16,000, company says in email to staff

 The investigation ratcheted up an extraordinary clash between the nation’s top central banker and the White House, which has urged the Fed to significantly reduce interest rates.

-The central bank is widely expected to hold interest rates steady on Wednesday.
+The central bank is widely expected to defy President Donald Trump’s wishes, opting instead to hold interest rates steady.
 The anticipated move would end a string of three consecutive quarter-point rate cuts, aligning with a cautious approach outlined by Powell last month, before reports of the investigation into his conduct.

 “We’re well positioned to wait and see how the economy evolves,” Powell said at a press conference in Washington, D.C., on Dec.
 10.